psam3210/.github/topics/recursion-search-sort/index.md

 ### Simple example: Sum of N numbers

 Let’s start off with a simple example.
-Calculate the sum of all the whole numbers from $1$ to $n$ using recursion:
+Calculate the sum of all the whole numbers from `1` to `n` using recursion:

 ```js
 let sum = (n) => {